Tet Offensive: Suspicions and diversions

-The most severe of what came to be known as "the Border Battles" erupted during October and November around Dak To, another border outpost in Kon Tum Province.
-The clashes there between the four regiments of the PAVN 1st Division, the U.S. 4th Infantry Division, the 173rd Airborne Brigade and ARVN infantry and Airborne elements, lasted for 22 days.
+The most severe of what came to be known as "the Border Battles" erupted during October and November around Dak To, another border outpost in Kontum Province.
+The clashes there between the four regiments of the PAVN B3 Front against the U.S. 4th Infantry Division, four ARVN infantry/airborne battalions, and the reinforced U.S. 173rd Airborne Brigade lasted for 22 days.
 By the time the fighting was over, between 1,200 and 1,600 PAVN and 262 U.S. troops had been killed.
-MACV intelligence was confused by the possible motives of the North Vietnamese in prompting such large-scale actions in remote regions where U.S. artillery and aerial firepower could be applied indiscriminately, which meant that tactically and strategically, these operations made no sense.
-What the North Vietnamese had done was carry out the first stage of their plan: to fix the attention of the U.S. command on the borders and draw the bulk of U.S. forces away from the heavily populated coastal lowlands and cities.
+MACV intelligence was confused by the possible motives of the North Vietnamese in initiating such large-scale actions in remote regions where U.S. artillery and aerial firepower could be applied indiscriminately.
+By their estimation, tactically and strategically, these operations made no sense.
+From the North Vietnamese perspective they had accomplished the first stage of their plan: to fix the attention of the U.S. command on the borders and draw the bulk of U.S. forces away from the heavily populated coastal lowlands and cities.

-Westmoreland was more concerned with the situation at Khe Sanh, where, on 21 January 1968, a force estimated at 20,000–40,000 PAVN troops had besieged the U.S. Marine garrison.
-MACV was convinced that the PAVN planned to stage an attack and overrun the base as a prelude to an all-out effort to seize the two northernmost provinces of South Vietnam.
+Westmoreland was most concerned with the situation at Khe Sanh, where, on 21 January 1968, a force estimated at 20,000–40,000 PAVN troops had besieged the U.S. Marine garrison.
+MACV was convinced the PAVN planned to stage an attack and overrun the base as a prelude to an all-out effort to seize the two northernmost provinces of South Vietnam.
 To deter any such possibility, he deployed 250,000 men, including half of MACV's U.S. maneuver battalions, to I Corps.

 This course of events disturbed Lieutenant General Frederick Weyand, commander of U.S. forces in III Corps, which included the sensitive Capital Military District.
 Weyand, a former intelligence officer, was suspicious of the pattern of communist activities in his area of responsibility and notified Westmoreland of his concerns on 10 January.
 Westmoreland agreed with his estimate and ordered 15 U.S. battalions to redeploy from positions near the Cambodian border back to the outskirts of Saigon.
 When the offensive did begin, a total of 27 allied maneuver battalions defended the city and the surrounding area.
 This redeployment may have been one of the most critical tactical decisions of the war.